xmlking/micro-apps/docs/introduction/why.md

 ### Changelog

-On release branch, generate __CHANGELOG.md__ and commit it, before merging back to develop & master.
+On release branch, generate __CHANGELOG.md__ and commit it, before merging back to develop & main.

 Generate changelog using [git-chglog](https://github.com/git-chglog/git-chglog).